shujanislam/dev-ai-sdk/README.md

 ## Limitations

-This is v0.0.3 — early but functional.
+This is v0.0.4 — early but functional.
 Currently:

 - Single-turn text generation (no multi-turn conversation history yet)
 - Streaming returns unified `StreamOutput` objects (consistent across all providers)
+- Fallback limited to non-streaming calls only
+- LLM Council judge runs sequentially after all members complete
 - No function calling / tool use yet
 - No JSON mode / structured output yet